-Virtual wine tastings are all the rage – so how do you organise one?
+Virtual wine tasting parties are all the rage – so how do you organise one?

-It’s easy – Guests, Wine, Location (virtual/garden), Agenda – here’s our guide to making it successful!
+It’s easy – Guests, Wine, Location (virtual/garden), Agenda – below is our guide to making it successful!

 The people you invite and their level of interest in wine should set the agenda.